 Today we're going to show you How to monitor and collect Traffic on a Windows Server 2008 quickly and easily using a couple software programs that will automate most of the process for you as a network engineer or administrator.

-As many of you know, its beneficial to track all inbound and outbound traffic to and from a Windows 2008 server in order to see whats really going on in the network and to diagnose potential bottlenecks in your infrastructure that can be caused by either hardware or software issues.
+As many of you know, its beneficial to track all inbound and outbound traffic to and from a Windows 2008 server (and really from Any server in your IT Infrastructure) in order to see whats really going on in the network and to diagnose potential bottlenecks in your infrastructure that can be caused by either hardware or software issues.

 Follow this short video to get the NetMon software installed on your Windows 2008 Server: